Reduce your tax bill by claiming all your expenses and allowances

 - Other direct costs of letting the property, like phone calls, stationery and advertising to find tenants

-The expense you claim as a landlord should be exclusively as a result of renting out your property.
+The expense you claim as a landlord should be exclusive as a result of renting out your property.

 Where only part of the expense meets this condition, you can deduct that part from your income.
-Example, the cost of lighting and heating a property which is partly used for private purposes as well as renting.
+For example, the cost of lighting and heating a property that is partly used for private purposes as well as renting.

-If you let only part of your home, or let it out for only part of the year, you have to apportion your expenses accordingly.
+If you let out only part of your home or let it out for only part of the year, you have to apportion your expenses accordingly.

 You can also claim some of the interest on buy-to-let mortgages, but there are big changes in transition now and you will need to seek advice from your accountant regarding this.

 As a landlord, you cannot deduct expenses of a capital nature from the rental income you earn.